LeatuyrBertyk/dotfiles/README.md

    ```
 6. Customize the theme you prefer:

    In each step, you can choose any choice that you like.
 Then type `y` at last to accept all changes.
-Besides, my theme is follow this chain: `2 1 3 3 1 1 4 2 1 2 3 2 1 2` and `y` at last.
+Besides, my theme is followed this chain: `2 1 3 3 1 1 4 2 1 2 3 2 1 2` and `y` at last.